-Disputes arising from interpretations will be directed to the Vice President for Student Engagement and Retention and will follow prescribed proceedings.
+Disputes arising from interpretations will be directed to the AVP of Student Affairs and will follow prescribed proceedings.
 Editors and managers of student publications are protected from arbitrary suspension and removal because of student, faculty, administrative, or public disapproval of editorial policy or content.